without Internet Explorer,

 Metallica have spent a good chunk of their career now (since the early 90's) making people wonder "why are these guys famous multi-millionaires?"
 Indeed, every album they've made for quite some time has left fans scratching their heads and wondering exactly what James/Lars were thinking.
 While Death Magnetic was a half-assed attempt to recreate past glory (it resembled a Metallica tribute album more than a proper Metallica album), Lulu is... well... that's the thing.
 I can't figure out what this thing is for the life of me.
 It honestly resembles fuzzy atmospheric garage rock (the production is actually quite nice for having been done in 10 days) performed by aging former metal stars with some old demented coot ranting into the mic.
 If that sounds unappealing, then join the rest of us; this was an experiment, but a horribly done experiment.

 One thing that could've helped is if the process wasn't so rushed.
 I detect very little Metallica involvement here, and while I'm new to Lou Reed, I'm not new to Metallica, and I can tell what was thought up by Metallica and what wasn't.
+While "The View" might've contained some good ol' fashioned diminished chords, a hallmark of metal, Brandenburg Gate sounds like Bob Dylan with distorted guitars, and I mean that in the worst way possible, and Metallica sound like they're trying to be heavy on a song that really should not be heavy, at all, and it sounds like they heavily mixed Lou Reed's low-key drawl up in the mix to overpower James' generic shout and the noisy guitars, which is most apparent on songs where Metallica tried to be heavy.
+Note I said, "tried", not succeeded.
 Honestly, if they had spent a little more time collaborating, a little more time brainstorming, and a little more time in the execution process, this could've been gold.
 This could've been a repeat listen.
 This could've been Metallica's magnum opus.

 A good analogy would be that if this were food, it would be chocolate covered spaghetti n' meatballs with bits of watermelon and salmon with ice cream on the side.
 Doesn't sound appetizing, does it?
-The only reason Lulu gets a score from me at all is because I like the individual parts -- Metallica actually don't do too bad of a job here. it's when you mix it all together that it becomes impossible to listen to, much like how that hypothetical dish I mentioned would be hard to eat.
+The only reason Lulu gets a score from me at all is because I like the individual parts -- Metallica, at least when they're trying, that is, actually put up a few good moments here, and that James doesn't sound as bad through the mic as on St. Anger I guess is to his credit, and as well Kirk actually solos here, albeit not that well.
+In addition, I actually like Reed's soothing half-spoken vocals -- just not in this context, and it's when you mix it all together that it becomes impossible to listen to, much like how that hypothetical dish I mentioned would be hard to eat.
 I will listen to this occasionally, but the problem here isn't that it's supremely inaccessible -- I listen to WAY more inaccessible stuff -- it's that it's one of those ideas that should've stayed as a drawing on a napkin at some restaurant.
 I suspect somebody detailed the concept of Lulu on a napkin at some restaurant, and then kept on developing the idea instead of simply forgetting it.
 Some ideas weren't meant to be, and Lulu is one of them.

 On the other hand, Metallica are now a guessing game -- "Let's see how much Metallica can destroy their legacy next!"
 This time, it wasn't so much that Lulu was offensive to my ears (like $t.
-Anger or Loads) but simply that it's an ambitious idea, put together in too much of a hurry, and done by musicians who just don't have the know-how to put something like this together.
+Anger or Loads) but simply that it's a somewhat ambitious idea, in the sense that it does cross many genre lines, but those lines are not even remotely crossed skillfully, and its put together in too much of a hurry, done by musicians who just don't have the know-how to put something like this together.
 No disrespect, Metallica, but you should honestly stick to what you're good at.
-I was hoping they'd develop the direction they took on Death Magnetic and churn out a respectable metal album, but I guess that was wishful thinking.
-Still, Lulu is another addition to the heap of failed Metallica ventures.
+I was hoping they'd develop the direction they took on Death Magnetic and churn out a respectable metal album, but I guess that was wishful thinking, and I'll simply add Lulu to the ever-increasing list of failed Metallica ventures.

 Where to even begin with this atrocity that is known as Lulu, the re-burger of Metallica & Lou Reed… Well, we can start with the very first words spoken on the first song “Brandenburg Gate”: “I would cut my legs and tits off when I think of Boris Karloff…” Literally, reading the lyrics for this entire album will speak for itself.
 If you're one of the chosen few that "don't get" Lou Reed's poetry (as James Hetfield puts it), then you are not reading this from the enclosure of a padded cell or closet.